Synchronize Pages Between Translated Channels

 Note the following:

 • The change to the text content of the page-specific component was not synchronized; the localized content was not overwritten.
+This is because you left the Update content during page sync checkbox unchecked.
 You must update the localized content manually.

 • The change to the Content Alignment property of the page-specific component was synchronized: the text is now centred to the left.